As Games face coronavirus risk, Tokyo flags chief hoists standard for perfection

 Currently an advisor for the Tokyo Organizing Committee of the Olympic and Paralympic Games, Fukiura describes his passion as an “addiction” and literally wrote the book on flags of the world when he was a 22-year-old college student at Waseda University supervising displays at the 1964 Olympics.

 At the time, there was no official policy on what shade of red Japan’s flag should have.
-After reviewing 2,000 lipstick colors from cosmetics maker Shiseido, he selected the shade of that would become standard for the national flag.
+After reviewing 2,000 lipstick colors from cosmetics maker Shiseido, he selected the shade that would become standard for the national flag.

 Fukiura said 1964 was a defining moment of national unity for Japan, then rising from the ashes of the World War II less than 20 years earlier on its way to become a major economic power.